GitHub-Insight-ANZ-Lab/aiapp1day/docs/02-Part-2-Building-Chatbot/4-Using-Langchain.md

 ## Summary

-In this lab, you used the LangChain package to perform a vector search in vCore-based Azure Cosmos DB.
+In this lab, you used the LangChain package to perform a vector search in Azure Cosmos DB.
 You initialized the connection to the vector store, performed a vector search, implemented the RAG pattern using LangChain, and created a LangChain agent.
 You also experimented with the LangChain agent and observed the verbose output of the tool usage of the agent.